KGandhi90/Salesforce-Website-Clone/README.md

 # Salesforce Website Clone

 In this project I have tried make a small clone of Salesforce Website.
+I have made only the frontend of the website.

 Languages used in this Project :
 - HTML